ParthBaraiya/ParthBaraiya/README.md

 ### What I'm upto these days

 - Currently I'm experimenting with different features of flutter and dart to learn more about flutter.
-- And for breaks, Watching tones of Anime.
+- And for breaks, Watching Anime.

 ### Technologies/Languages I've worked in